Visas and Green Cards for Canadians Investing in the U.S.

 Disadvantages of an E-2 visa

-- Visa expires upon termination of the business
+- The E-2 visa expires upon termination of the business

-- Unable to accept income until E-2 is granted; even though you have already put the investment at risk prior to approval
+- Unable to operate the business until the E-2 visa is approved even though you have already put the investment at risk prior to approval

 Advantages of an EB-5 green card